ayonli/type-guard/README.md

 Runtime type checking for JavaScript variables and function parameters.

-*Inspired by TypeScript and JSDoc.*
+*Inspired by TypeScript, JSDoc and JSON Schema.*

 ## Table of Contents